dpadula85/dyndis/README.md

 Description
 ===========
-This repository contains electronic supporting information for the paper **Evaluating the suitability of the harmonic approximation for low-frequency vibrations modulating charge transport in organic materials through a multiscale approach**, submitted by D. Padula, L. Barneschi, and A. Landi.
+This repository contains electronic supporting information for the paper **Multiscale Modeling of Charge Transport in Organic Semiconductors:
+Assessing the Validity of the Harmonic Approximation** submitted by D. Padula, L. Barneschi, and A. Landi.